stevenjudd/stevenjudd.github.io/_posts/2023-03-13-Fixing-Context-Switching.md

 Yes, I stretched this a bit trying to be funny.
 However, the point is there isn't an alias for Sort-Object in Linux or MacOS.
 Sort is `/usr/bin/sort`
-(again, could be nearly anywhere based on who knows what 'cause Linux)
+(again, could be nearly anywhere based on who knows what 'cause Linux/MacOS).

 ## I am not changing my mind